Schedule Meetings in the Zoom Web Portal or App

 - For an academic courses, see Schedule Course Meetings with the Moodle Zoom Activity

-- If you use Outlook or Office365, see Schedule Zoom Meetings with the Outlook/Office365 Plug-In/Add-In
+- If you use Outlook or Office365, see Schedule Zoom Meetings with the Outlook/Webmail Add-In

 Prefer video?
 Watch Zoom’s How to Schedule a Meeting tutorial.